 AUDIENCE – the people who will sign up and consume the submissions from your participants.
 Made up of a combination of your existing followers and those of your participants, as well as anyone else who signs up for the project.
 These are the people who will make up your community, and get involved with conversations in your discussion group.

 THEME/TOPIC – this is what your community project is about.
-For example, my community project Demystifying The Artist was about what is actually means to be an ‘Artist’, and my lovely client Sophy Dale has chosen a theme of how to create freedom in your business.
+For example, my community project Demystifying The Artist was about what is actually means to be an ‘Artist’.
+To see some of the themes my other clients have come up with, take a look here or here.